-- Get more power out of your stride.
+You’ll get more power out of your stride.

-- Develop a stronger core, which we’ve heard is pretty important 😉
+It helps develop a stronger core, which we’ve heard is pretty important 😉

 It’s a pretty big no-brainer that you shouldn’t try anything new or dramatically different on your actual race day.
 Especially in your first marathon!

 Today is not the day for you to run in new shoes, eat an out of the ordinary pre-race meal, or try different flavors of gels/hydration mixes.